julianmendez/tabulas/docs/README.md

 They are implemented as *extensions*.
 Each extension registers at the beginning of the execution and is available to be executed from the command line.

-The following example contains some of the extensions listed by the application, when no parameters are given.
+The following example contains some extensions listed by the application, when no parameters are given.

 - `yaml` *(input)* *(output)* : create a Tabula.YAML file
 - `json` *(input)* *(output)* : create a Tabula.JSON file